Sawtaytoes/Redux-Observable-Backend/packages/websocket/README.md

-# Ghadyani Framework for WebSockets
+# Redux Observable Backend - WebSocket

 For an example use case, look at [`./app.js`](app.js).